OVERVIEW

 Furthermore, we are required to indemnify our customers against third-party claims of infringement of intellectual property arising out of our customers use of our products and services.
 Typically, our liability for such indemnification is not limited by limitation of liability provisions in our customer contracts.

 Further, we are often in possession of proprietary information of our customers.
 This information may be wrongly used or disclosed or may be misappropriated by employees of the Company or others.
-This would result in a breach of our contractual obligations to our customers any such breach may subject us to a significant claim (s) from the customer for damages and may also significantly damage our reputation.
+This would result in a breach of our contractual obligations to our customers and any such breach may subject us to a significant claim (s) from the customer for damages and may also significantly damage our reputation.
 We have a consistent protocol of requiring NDAs before disclosure of our trade secrets/confidential information to third parties.
 Employees sign confidentiality terms as a part of their employment agreement.

 Historically, we have not received any allegation of infringement of third-party intellectual property against our products nor our services.
-However, especially since we invest in and introduce new product lines, allegations of infringement of third-party intellectual property rights, against us or our customers with respect to our products or services, or any allegation of breach of our confidentiality obligations to our customers could arise and this could have a materially adverse impact on our business, financial condition the results of our operations and our reputation.
+However, especially since we invest in and introduce new product lines, allegations of infringement of third-party intellectual property rights, against us or our customers with respect to our products or services, or any allegation of breach of our confidentiality obligations to our customers could arise and this could have a materially adverse impact on our business, financial condition, the results of our operations and our reputation.

 Variability of Our Quarterly Operating Results Makes Comparisons Difficult